bkpvitorpf/youtube-playlist-time-info/README.md

 <br>

 # What's new
-* <b>Bug fix:</b> The extension keep working when there are lives or premieres in playlist.
+* <b>Bug fix:</b> The extension keeps working when there are lives or premieres in playlist.

 <br>